EventGhost/EventGhost/docs/source/CommandLine.rst

 .. cmdoption:: -n <host>:<port> <password> <eventname> [<payload> ...]

-    This one is similar to the -e option, but sends the event <eventname> through TCP/IP like the 'Network Event Sender' plug-in does.
-It will not start EventGhost, so it can be used as a little helper tool for other applications or .BAT files to send events to a remote machine. <host> has to be the IP or host name of the target machine. <port> and <password> are the options that you have configured on the target machine's 'Network Event Receiver' plug-in.
+    This one is similar to the *-event* option, but sends the event <eventname> through TCP/IP like the 'Network Event Sender' plugin does.
+It will not start EventGhost, so it can be used as a little helper tool for other applications or .BAT files to send events to a remote machine. <host> has to be the IP or host name of the target machine. <port> and <password> are the options that you have configured on the target machine's 'Network Event Receiver' plugin.

 .. cmdoption:: -translate